Ehijator/Retail_dashboard/Docs/README.md

 # Tools Used
 - Power BI - for visualizing
 - Power Query - for cleaning and wrangling
-- Excel - holding the source data
+- SSMS & SQL - for storing and querying source data

 # Demo